 You can use Google Maps, GPS or Waze to get to Santa Elena.

-If you do not have a rental car, Selvatura Park offers transportation for an extra charge per person.
+If you do not have a rental car, Selvatura Park offers transportation for free for those booking their packages.
+If you book individual activities, there will be an extra charge.
 There are no public buses to the park.

 From Santa Elena, Selvatura Park is about a 15-20 minute drive.
 From San Jose, it is about a 3.5-4 hour drive.